protomaps/docs/basemaps/localization.md

 More than 100 countries recognize 2 or more official languages – and some like Bolivia, India, and South Africa recognize more than 10 official languages each!

 A single official language is used in most remaining countries.
-However, there are a few countries where no official language has been designated – like in the United States.
+There are a few countries where no official language has been designated – like in the United States.

 Going back to our London example, English is the predominant (unofficial) langauge in the United Kingdom: